Hepatitis

 Anyone suspected of having acetaminophen-related hepatitis should immediately go to an emergency room.
 There is an antidote.
 But it must be given soon after the drug is ingested.

-Certain types of hepatitis are chronic (persistent), for example hepatitis B and C and autoimmune hepatitis.
-A variety of medications are available to treat chronic hepatitis.
+Certain types of viral hepatitis can become chronic (persistent), for example hepatitis B and C and autoimmune hepatitis.
+A variety of medications are available to prevent and treat chronic hepatitis.

 When To Call a Professional